 Lessons to be Learned

 The moral of this story is that even a truly clear tragedy involving the senseless death of a child that could have easily been prevented through more careful maintenance and better decisions can still result in complex court battles.
-There are many choices in Florida, but when choosing a personal injury lawyer in the Tampa Bay area, you should select an experienced and proven trial lawyer with success navigating such complex legal issues.
+There are many choices in Florida, but when choosing a personal injury lawyer in the Bradenton area, you should select an experienced and proven trial lawyer with success navigating such complex legal issues.
 The attorneys at the Romero Law Firm are prepared to provide you with assistance today.